Available space on board

-- That is why the front door and the two front rows of seats are off limits.
+- The front door and the two front rows of seats are unavailable.

 - The floors of the vehicle/ferry are labelled to indicate where you may stand.